-Possession, use, distribution, or sale of tobacco products on school grounds, at school-sponsored events, and on transportation to and from school Does not include electronic smoking devices.
+Possession, use, distribution, or sale of tobacco products on school grounds, at school-sponsored events, and on transportation to and from school.
+Does not include electronic smoking devices.

-- Tobacco 1 Unintentional possession of tobacco products. - Tobacco 2 Use of or knowledgeable possession of tobacco products. - Tobacco 3 Distribution and/or selling of tobacco products; Level 3 may be used for students that violate the school policy on tobacco three or more times during the same school year.
+- Tobacco 1 Unintentional possession of tobacco products. - Tobacco 2 Use of or knowledgeable possession of tobacco products.